NuroDev/deno-module/README.md

 To get started you will first need to install [Deno](http://deno.land/).
 View their website on [how to install Deno](https://deno.land/#installation)

-You can either import the module directly or add it to your `import_map.json` **(Recommended)**:
+You can either import the module directly via an `import` or add it to your import map, preferraly inside of your `deno.json` **(Recommended)**:

 ```json